 Some of the products which contained hazardous substances not allowed in Norway.
 Photo: Elisabet Molander, Environmental Directorate

-A 2017 report in Norway, as highlighted by newspaper VG, led to a fifth of the products tested being withdrawn from the market because their environmental toxicity levels were above the permitted limit value.
+A 2017 report in Norway found that a fifth of the products tested were withdrawn from the market because their environmental toxicity levels were above the permitted limit value.
 Mathieu Veulemans, section head of the Environmental Directorate said “It’s worrying that popular sports and leisure products contain too much environmental toxins…In addition to being unhealthy, these substances break down slowly and are harmful to the environment. “

 It’s not just in Norway that these issues have been found.
 In 2008, a similar report highlighted in the Toronto Star found dangerously high levels of toxic materials in children’s toys, with one item containing 27% lead, 445 times(!) the legal limit on lead in jewellery marketed to children.